Want to learn more about starting a gaming center? Get a free consultation.

 With the esports industry growing at such a phenomenal pace and with a high level of user interactions within esports, big companies such as Alibaba are not afraid to invest heavily ( sometimes even at a loss right now) in esports.
 These investments come from the strong belief that esports will continue to grow and they will receive a sizeable return on their investments in the future.

-But as we talk about our experience of esports at the GameSync LAN center, we realize that LAN centers and gaming centers are a niche within esports themselves.They have been around for a long time and despite advancing technology, these LAN centers see huge scope for growth.
-The LAN Centers have been the focal point of esports community and fans for a long time.
+But as we think about our experience at our own GameSync Esports center, we realize that LAN centers and gaming centers are still somewhat of a niche within esports themselves.They have been around for a long time, but partially due to advancing technology, these LAN centers have a huge potential scope for growth.
+LAN centers are quickly becoming the focal point of the esports community and fans.

 LAN Gaming Centers

-LAN Gaming Centers is a system where multiple PCs are connected and are primarily used for gaming.
+LAN Gaming Centers, simply put, are a community and an environment where multiple PCs are connected and are primarily used for gaming.
 This usually includes a fee that the customer pays for hourly usage of the machines.
-LAN Gaming Centers come in various Sizes and designs with smaller cafes ( 4 to 6 PCs) to larger cafes ( 300+ PCs).
+LAN gaming centers come in various sizes and designs with smaller cafes (20-30 PCs) to larger cafes (100+ PCs).

-They require high-end PCs, Good Peripherals, and hardware.
-LAN gaming centers also require a good Internet connection as most of today’s games are played online.
+They require high-end PCs, good peripherals, and network hardware.
+LAN gaming centers also require a high quality, low latency fiber internet connection, as most of today’s games are played online and ned fast ping times in order to register in-game tracking and movement correctly to the game manufacturer’s server.

 Why should people go to LAN?

-Esports started out decades earlier when people started playing computer games as well as on consoles.
+Esports started out decades earlier when people started playing games on PC and consoles.
 However, within the last few years, there have been huge advancements in technology and PC Hardware.
-With lowering prices and definitely better configurations, we are seeing Personal Computers at home being more advanced and capable of handling high-end games.
+With lowering prices and better configuration options, we are seeing Personal Computers at home being more advanced and capable of handling high-end games.
 There are more and more people buying Personal Computers / Laptops in order to game in the comfort of their homes.

 For anyone seeking to invest in Gaming LAN centers, the first order of business is to ensure there is a demand for the business.
 Supply and Demand form the basis of any business and without sufficient demand, any business is doomed to fail.
 We have already established that the Home PC segment and Laptop segment is growing exceptionally.